dlotterman/metal_code_snippets/virtual_appliance_host/no_code_with_guardrails/README.md

 - Network
     - Replaces stock Metal networking with `eth0/1` -> `bond0` -> `bridge` -> `VLAN` model allowing guests access to the native VLAN (carrying EM's [Layer-3 network](https://deploy.equinix.com/developers/docs/metal/networking/ip-addresses/)) + [tagged VLAN](https://deploy.equinix.com/developers/docs/metal/layer2-networking/overview/)s while persisting the desired [Equinix Metal LACP bonding](https://deploy.equinix.com/developers/docs/metal/networking/server-level-networking/#your-servers-lacp-bonding) configuration.
         - This allows the instance and it's guests to acces [Interconnection](https://deploy.equinix.com/developers/docs/metal/interconnections/introduction/)
+    + NAT'ed Internet for `mgmt_a` network
-    - DHCP + NAT Internet in guest network via relatively stock [libvirt](https://wiki.libvirt.org/VirtualNetworking.html)
+    - DHCP for mgmt_a network via hostname ending in `-01`, for example `ncb-sv-01`
     - Inside VLAN Layer-3 configuration dynamic based on hostname, e.g a host launched as `bn-am-55` will use `55` as it's inside IP for all networks (e.g `172.16.100.55`), a host launched with `bn-am-33` would then be assigned `33` (e.g `172.16.100.33`), and they would be able to ping each other inside VLAN `3880` when assigned that VLAN from the Metal platform.
-    - Forward DNS in guest network (via hijack of libvirt's dnsmasq with Metal's DNS as next forward hop)
+    - Forward DNS in management networks
-    - Reverse DNS in guest network (via hijack of libvirt's dnsmasq)
+    - Reverse DNS in management networks
         ```
         [adminuser@ncb-sv-04 ~]$ dig -x 172.16.101.5 @172.16.100.4